jsommers/switchyard/documentation/writing_a_program.rst

 Ethernet 00:00:00:00:00:00->00:00:00:00:00:00 ARP | IPv4 0.0.0.0->0.0.0.0 ICMP | ICMP EchoRequest 0 0 (0 data bytes)
 >> p[0].ethertype = EtherType.IPv4 # set it back to sensible value

 Note that all header field elements are accessed through *properties*.
 For Ethernet headers, there are three properties that can be inspected and modified, ``src``, ``dst`` and ``ethertype``, as shown above.
-Notice also that Switchyard doesn't prevent a user from setting header fields to illogical values, e.g., when we set the ethertype to ARP.
+Notice also that Switchyard doesn't prevent a user from setting header fields to illogical values, e.g., when we set the ethertype to ARP although the next header is IPv4, not ARP.
 All ``EtherType`` values are specified in ``switchyard.lib.packet.common``, and imported when the module ``switchyard.lib.packet`` is imported.

 Accessing header fields in other headers works similarly.
 Here are examples involving the IPv4 header: